 Alberta Mining regulations grant metallic mineral permits to the permittee in 14 year terms, during which at any time after the initial two year term, the mineral permit may be converted into a lease.
 Leases are granted in 15 year terms and may be renewed.
-A metallic mineral permit gives the permit holder the right to explore for economic mineral deposits of minerals, including diamonds, within the boundaries of the permit.
-The right to explore is subject to ALBERTA REGULATION 66/93 of the Alberta Mines and Minerals Act and the contained Metallic and Industrial Minerals Regulations within the act.
-The Standard Terms and Conditions for the permits are described in detail on Alberta Energy's website at http://www.qp.gov.ab.ca/Documents/REGS/1993 066.CFM.
+A metallic mineral permit gives 977554 Alberta Ltd., Geolink Exploration Ltd. and Shear Minerals Ltd. the exclusive right to explore for economic deposits of minerals, including diamonds, within the boundaries of the permit.
+The exclusive right to explore is subject to the Alberta Mines and Minerals Act and the contained Metallic and Industrial Mineral Exploration Regulations and the Metallic and Industrial Minerals Tenure Regulation 145/2005.

-A permit holder shall spend or cause to be spent with respect to the location of his mineral permit on assessment work an amount equal to \$5 for each hectare in the location during the first two year period; an amount equal to \$10 per hectare for each of the second and third two year periods; and an amount equal to \$15 per hectare for each of the fourth and fifth two year periods.
+A permit holder shall spend or cause to be spent with respect to the location of his mineral permit on assessment work an amount equal to \$5 for each hectare in the location during the first two year period; an amount equal to \$10 per hectare for each of the second and third two year periods; and an amount equal to \$15 per hectare for each of the fourth, fifth, six and seventh two year period.
 Mineral permits may be grouped and excess expenditures may be carried into the next two year period.

 In addition to the financial commitment, a metallic mineral permit holder is required to file an assessment report that documents all of the work conducted as well as the results of the work to Alberta Energy.
-The assessment report must be filed within 90 days after the record date after each two year period.
+The assessment report must be filed within 60 days after the record date after each two year period.